Translate

 “I—I’m Eryn, from Dalefern,” he stammered, suddenly feeling very out of his depth.
 “I’m, uh, looking for the Aelûna.
 You know, the famous Dwarven treasure?”

-The Dwarf rubbed his temples.
-“The Aelûna?” he repeated, exasperated.
+The Dwarf grimaced.
+“The Aelûna?” he said, exasperated.
 “That old tale again?
 Listen, kid, there’s no treasure here.
 We sold that glowing stone to some Elves years ago.
 They loved the shiny stuff.
 Good business, too.
 They gave us a wagonload of lembas in exchange.”

 The Dwarf shrugged.
 “Happens more often than you’d think.
 Honestly, we should put up a proper sign, but every time we do, someone insists on calling it a ‘quest’ and coming back with more questions.
 It’s exhausting.”